KeepingFoundThingsFound/itemMirror/README.md

 itemMirror
 ==========

-code associated with iteMirror, including JavaScript code and drivers for interaction with Dropbox and the use of the itemMirror schema.
+code associated with iteMirror, including JavaScript code and drivers for interaction with Dropbox and the use of [the itemMirror API](http://keepingfoundthingsfound.github.io/itemMirror/classes/ItemMirror.html).

 License
 ==========